UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/the-scattering.md

   She has lived in Buenos Aires for all 88 years of her life; she’s raised her children here, sent them to schools and watched them move to other countries.
 Her family has splintered.

-  Her children and her children’s children have left home and come back.But when they do return, another leaves.
+  Her children and her children’s children have left home and come back.
+But when they do return, another leaves.
 The grass is overgrown in her lofty home that once housed all of her children, sometimes four to a room.

   {% video { videoId: "1077827152" } %}